canonical/checkbox/CONTRIBUTING.md

 Whenever a Checkbox maintainer provides a review for a PR, they accept responsibility to follow the PR through to its conclusion.

-The following sections describe the criteria on which Checkbox maintainers will make the determination between "Approve", "Request changes" and "Comment".
+The following sections describe the criteria upon which Checkbox maintainers will base their determination among "Approve", "Request Changes", and "Comment".

 #### Reviewer will approve the pull request when...